 - A ratcheting tap and die wrench takes some of the manual work out of the process.
-This style of wrench lets you cut clockwise, but will not loosen when you rotate the wrench counterclockwise unless it has been released, similar to a ratcheting socket wrench.
-The reason for this is so that you do not have to use a hand-over-hand clockwise cutting method that can quickly get tiring.
+This style of wrench lets you cut clockwise but will not loosen when you rotate the wrench counterclockwise unless it has been released, similar to a ratcheting socket wrench.
+This is so you do not have to use a hand-over-hand clockwise cutting method, which can quickly get tiring.

 If you’re investing in a good-quality tap and die set, your tools should be protected.
 A strong, durable steel or plastic storage case is great to prevent rusting, corrosion, and impact damage when you’re storing or transporting the tap and die set.

 Another important consideration for any storage case is how well it holds the pieces in place when closed.
 There are few things more frustrating than safely packing up your tap and die set in its case only to find that all the pieces fall out of place when you pick up the case to move it.

 These top-rated products are some of the best tap and die sets on the market.
 Based on your shopping considerations, choose the set that is compatible with your project.

 The five ratcheting wrenches included with the GEARWRENCH tap and die set eliminate the need for hand-over-hand turning, which can quickly fatigue your hand muscles.
 Instead, a reversing lever allows you to drive the tap or die clockwise to cut the threads, then reverse the wrench handles counterclockwise to a better grip position before driving the tap or die in again.